3mdeb/news-and-ideas/blog/content/post/2020-12-14-docker-testing.md

 also want to remove this folder after uploading files to Arduino, we can simply add `make upload clean`.

-So we have all the necessary files for our DUT.
+Now we have all the necessary files for our DUT.
 It's time to write automatic tests.
 To do that we use [RobotFramework](https://robotframework.org/) which is a great tool for writing tests.
 To download it, we also need Python installed.
 We can download `RobotFramework` by typing `pip install robotframework`.